Naviden/Introduction-to-XAI/Tools/SHAP_examples/How SHAP works.md

 ### Example: Binary Classification

 #### Scenario
-We continue with our logistic regression model predicting diabetes likelihood, incorporating the original Shapley value calculations for a more mathematical and comprehensive explanation.
+Let's consider a logistic regression model predicting diabetes likelihood, incorporating the original Shapley value calculations for a more mathematical and comprehensive explanation.
 #### Target Instance
 Details for the individual (Bob):
 - **Glucose Level**: 148